rur/treetop/README.markdown

 	</div>
 	...

-This is beneficial for HTML web apps which have many endpoints using similar structural components.
+There can be multiple levels of nesting, as needed.

-### No 3rd-Party Dependencies!
+### No Third-Party Dependencies

 The treetop package wraps features of the Go standard library only, mostly within "net/http" and "html/template".

-## Example

-A very basic example can be run from this repo <sup>[needs improvement]</sup>.

-    $ go run example/

-Tip.
-Activate your network tab to observe what's going on.

 ##  HTML Template Protocol

-Self-contained views have a special benefit, sections of a page can be rendered in isolation.
-Thus, Treetop handlers are capable of generating a list of HTML template fragments which can be 'applied' to the requesting document.
+Hot-swap sections of a page.
+Views are self-contained, they can be rendered in isolation.
+Treetop handlers are capable of generating template fragments which can be 'applied' to the loaded document.
+The following illustrates a template request.

     > GET / HTTP/1.1
       Accept: application/x.treetop-html-template+xml